neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartII/View.rst

 sign above the first post lets the ``newAction`` render this form:

 .. figure:: Images/CreateNewPost.png
+	:alt: Form to create a new post
+	:class: screenshot-detail

+	Form to create a new post

 Enter some data and click the submit button:

 .. figure:: Images/CreatedNewPost.png
+	:alt: A new post has been created
+	:class: screenshot-fullsize

+	A new post has been created

 You should now find your new post in the list of posts.